 - Corporate Bonds: Debt issued by corporations to raise funds for various purposes, with varying levels of risk depending on the company’s creditworthiness and whether the loan has collateral (i.e., secured debt) or not (unsecured debt).

-- High Yield Debt (Junk Bonds): These bonds are issued by organizations with lower credit ratings, making them riskier than investment-grade bonds.
+- High-Yield Debt (Junk Bonds): These bonds are issued by organizations with lower credit ratings, making them riskier than investment-grade bonds.
 They offer higher yields to compensate for the increased risk of default.

 - Distressed Debt: This type of investing involves purchasing the debt of distressed companies at a significant discount to its face value, with the expectation of either restructuring the debt for a higher return or gaining control of the company through debt ownership.
 While these investments have the potential for higher returns, they often also face much higher risk and volatility.
 Corporate and municipal bonds can also be considered distressed debt if the loans being purchased are non-performing.